 Months of entry

 The protection of human rights at the international level is a relatively new branch of law.
-Since World War Two there has been a huge growth in the number and variety of human rights standards set out in international treaties and in other so-called 'soft law' documents.
-These standards are not always fully implemented and the international mechanisms for trying to get them implemented are defective.
+Since World War Two, there has been a huge growth in the number and variety of human rights standards set out in international treaties, in national constitutions, and in other so-called 'soft law' documents.
+These standards are not always fully implemented and the mechanisms for trying to get them implemented are defective.

-This LLM provides students with an opportunity to gain an in-depth appreciation of what has gone right or wrong and to suggest ways in which human rights could be protected more effectively so that human beings everywhere can realise their full potential.
+This LLM provides students with an opportunity to gain an in-depth appreciation of global human rights standards and the interrelationship between international standards and national practice.
+In particular, we consider ways in which human rights could be protected more effectively so that human beings everywhere can realise their full human dignity.